-Are you looking for some new business ideas for 2011 or even 2012?
+Are you looking for some new business ideas for 2015?
 I’m pretty sure you haven’t considered Central European markets, like Poland.
 Now let me tell you why you should.

 Poland.
 A country located right in the center of Europe.
 Bordered by Germany to the west; the Czech Republic and Slovakia to the south; Ukraine, Belarus and Lithuania to the east; and the Baltic Sea and Kaliningrad Oblast, a Russian exclave, to the north.

 This is what a geography teacher or Wikipedia might have to say about Poland.
 But I’m not a geography teacher nor am I Wikipedia, so let’s get down to business and skip the boring stuff.

 Important factor #1: The European Championship in football (or soccer, like Americans like to call it for some reason) – UEFA EURO 2012, was held in Poland.
 The event kicked off on June 8th in Warsaw.

 This might not sound like a business opportunity at first, but it is.

 Here’s the thing, football is the most popular sport in Europe, and the championship tournament is the biggest event in Europe.
 It takes place every 4 years.
 In 2012 hundreds of thousands of fans visited Poland to support their favorite teams in their quest for the ultimate win.
 Massive crowds of people in one place are always a great business opportunity.

 (By the way, feel free to check out my eBook – 192 Unique & Creative Niche Ideas for Your Own Online Business – available for free.)

 Important factor #2: Poland is one of the countries that have dealt with the recent economic crisis best.
 While others were struggling Poland was still growing.
 I don’t know why because I’m no economy expert, but the fact remains.

 - GDP in Poland: $467.3 billion per year (world rank: 22nd, Q2 2010 estimate).